fgs76100/UVM_Simplified/basic/lesson2-driver/README.md

 >Before providing the response, the response’s sequence and transaction id must be set to correspond to the request transaction using `rsp.set_id_info(tr)`.

 This driver is not finished yet.
-In next lesson, we will get it completed.
+In next lesson, we will make it completed.

 ### `apb_pkg.sv`